-D5.
+D6.
 Reporting of Results

-D5.1.
+- D6.1.
 The arbiter will report the result of a match to the National Controller.
 If an arbiter is not present, results must be reported by both teams on the results server not later than 48 hours after the match was played.
+Verification of a submitted result is a sufficient means of reporting.
 If a result is not reported or confirmed within the due time, the National Controller may impose a fine of £10 on the offending County or Counties.
-If neither team reports the result, the National Controller may eliminate both teams.
+If neither team reports the result, the National Controller may eliminate both teams. - D6.2.
+In the absence of an arbiter, a captain or other county official may report individual results live through the ECF LMS and are encouraged to do so.
+Use of an electronic device for this purpose by a nominated individual whilst not in play is permitted in the playing area.

-D6.
+D7.
 Return of Trophies